14. In Love With Spring: My Novel Online

 Across town Tim, who had persuaded his roommate Stan to walk by Russel-Berries one evening to look in and check out Mandy, said, “Well?”

 “Well what did you think of her?”

 “Stan, Jesus, come on.”

 Stan didn’t even look up from that evening’s episode of Star Trek.
-“She’s way out of your league.”
+“She’s hot.”

 Shit.
 He guzzled; reconsidered—didn’t she laugh at all his jokes?
 Didn’t she always sound so happy on the phone when he called?
 And all the times he’d invited her to meet him at Russel-Berries, she’d never once said no.

-In his favorite fantasy, he’d visit her at work, and find her being pawed by her boss.
+In bed, his favorite fantasy was him visiting her at work and finding her being pawed by her boss.
 She’d be frightened, crying…half naked.
 He’d beat the crap out of Mr. Perry, that son of a bitch, and carry her out to his car.
 She’d kiss him gratefully.
-She’d be surprised at how strong he was, running her ruby-tipped fingers along the bulge of muscle on his arm (no one could accuse him of lacking imagination—in real life the meat on his arms was strictly pizza induced.)
+She’d be surprised at how strong he was, running her fingers along the bulge of muscle on his arm (no one could accuse him of lacking imagination—in real life the meat on his arms was strictly pizza induced.)
 She’d cling to him, her kisses becoming more passionate.
-His hand would travel up their breast (now they were in his car) and she’d moan…he’d moan…
+His hand would travel up to her breasts and she’d moan…he’d moan…

 He never got any farther than that, his hand not stroking her breast but coaxing his own orgasm.
 Afterwards, he’d lie there feeling like an idiot.
 Get real.
 He was so sure she was going to feed him that line about just being friends that he got annoyed with her and began to make up reasons to convince himself that she wasn’t that great.
 Just another girl too pretty for her own damn good.